Kharec/mysqloptimizer/README.md

 # AUTHOR

-Sandro CAZZANIGA <cazzaniga.sandro@gmail.com>
+Sandro CAZZANIGA <sandro@cazzaniga.fr>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2016 by Sandro CAZZANIGA.
+This software is copyright (c) 2016/2017/2018 by Sandro CAZZANIGA.

 This is free software; you can redistribute it and/or modify it under the GPLv3 terms.